noveb/dev-challenge-1/notes.md

   - There was a compatibility issue with S3client and minio (solved)

 So, AWS still says: "scalara-api deployment is in progress.
 It takes a few minutes."
 So I end for today.

+12:00: Back at it.
+Plan for today is:
+ - check why service in ECS does not start
+   - nothing useful to see in Cloudwatch or Cloudformation
+ - extract all env variables to env and add in AWS parameter store
+ - create production image of api and push
+ - create & configure S3
+ - create & configure DocumentDB
+ - if nothing works, throw it on DO :D